mkgray/finance-analytics/README.md

 # Finance Analytics

 The Finance Analytics package is intended to be an open source, easily modifiable and configurable framework for relatively plug-and-play processing of personal finance data.
+Current functionality limited to extracting transactions from Bank Statements to output Excel file for users own analytics.
+Future development to contain out-of-the-box analytics to be applied to the output.

 ## How to Use